galaxy-iuc/parsec/docs/commands/workflows.rst

     Dictionary containing logged messages for the executed actions and the refactored workflow.

 **Options**::

+      --actions TEXT  [required]
       --dry_run       When true, perform a dry run where the existing workflow is preserved.
 The refactored workflow is returned in the output of the method, but not saved on the Galaxy server.

       -h, --help      Show this message and exit.

 ``run_invocation_step_action`` command
 --------------------------------------